 The Legislature's regular business hours are 8:00 a.m. to 5:00 p.m.
-Monday through Friday, year-round, exclusive of state-observed holidays, although a Legislative Leader may extend the hours of the Leader's office to benefit the Legislature.
-Legislative Leadership offices are open to serve the Legislature and the public during these hours.
+Monday through Friday, year-round, exclusive of state-observed holidays, although the Clerk and the Secretary may extend the hours of their offices to benefit the Legislature.
+The offices of the Clerk of the House and the Secretary of the Senate are open to serve the Legislature and the public during these hours.
 In addition, the offices remain open at other times when the Senate or the House of Representatives is in session.
 Except when legislative or other operational needs prevent it, legislative employees are normally afforded a one-hour lunch break daily.

-The Leader determines the specific work schedules of employees, and any variations by an employee from the standard work schedule are subject to the prior approval of the employee's Leader.
+The Clerk or Secretary, as applicable, determines the specific work schedules of employees, and any variations by an employee from the standard work schedule are subject to the prior approval of the Clerk or Secretary, as applicable, or his or her designee.
 Employees are responsible for ensuring that their immediate supervisors are notified of any unscheduled absence as soon as possible.

 The legislative process, by its nature, often requires work outside of these normal business hours, and legislative employees are expected to work whenever the Legislature is in session.
-Leaders are responsible for scheduling work in a manner that is responsive to the requirements of the legislative process, and all Legislative Leadership employees are expected to be available for work in accordance with schedules established by the Leader.
-The Leader determines the employee's schedule for lunch and other breaks.
+The Clerk and the Secretary are responsible for scheduling work in a manner that is responsive to the requirements of the legislative process, and all Clerk and Secretary employees are expected to be available for work in accordance with schedules established by the Clerk of the House and the Secretary of the Senate.
+The Clerk and the Secretary determine their employees' schedule for lunch and other breaks.